Working Memory Disorder in Children

 A working memory disorder means your child has trouble using information for a short time.
 Working memory is different from short-term memory.
 For example, your child has to add 2 numbers.
-The ability to remember the numbers is part of his short-term memory.
-The ability to remember the numbers while he is adding them is his working memory.
+The ability to remember the numbers is part of his or her short-term memory.
+The ability to remember the numbers while your child is adding them is his or her working memory.

 What are the signs and symptoms of a working memory disorder?

 Your child may have trouble with the following: